LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

    **Thought Process**: An application in production should be stable, secure, and efficiently handle errors.

    - Integrate **AWS Lambda** with **SQS**.
 Whenever data is pulled from the SQS queue, Lambda can be triggered to process it.
 This serverless architecture can offer auto-scalability and reduce maintenance overhead.
-   - To enhance the application's performance further, we can incorporate Redis as a caching layer to cache frequently accessed data and reduce redundant database queries.

 3. **How can this application scale with a growing dataset?**

    **Thought Process**: As the data grows, we need to ensure that the system's response time doesn't degrade significantly while maintaining data consistency.